-Also published in January 2018 is the UK's 25 Year Plan to Improve the Environment.
+Also published in January 2018 was the UK's 25 Year Plan to Improve the Environment.
 The Plan outlines ways to reduce the use of plastics that contribute to pollution, and broader steps to encourage recycling and the more thoughtful use of resources.
 The aim is to eliminate all avoidable plastic waste by 2042.

 As part of this Plan, The Environmental Protection (Microbeads) Regulations 2017 was introduced in June 2018.
 This placed a ban on the manufacture and sale of rinse-off personal care products containing microbeads in England.
-Government is currently consulting on similar legislation for plastic straws, cotton buds and stirrers, which given increasing international pressure will likely be brought forward.
+In May 2019 Government announced similar legislation for plastic straws, cotton buds and stirrers, which will take force in April 2020.